monodot/knowledge-base/_articles/kubernetes.md

 - Check `minikube logs`
 - Get the logs of the apiserver: `minikube ssh` then `{% raw %}docker logs $(docker ps -a --filter name=k8s_kube-apiserver --format={{.ID}}){% endraw %}`
 - Check the status of the exited container: `minikube ssh` then `docker inspect <container-id>` - `ExitCode=137` could indicate an OOM condition

+NodePort service times out when you `curl` to it:

+- Check the configuration of kube-proxy: `kubectl describe ds/kube-proxy -n kube-system`
+- Look at the logs of each kube-proxy Pod to see which IP address it's listening on:
+  - See logs: `kubectl logs ds/kube-proxy -n kube-system`
+  - e.g. _"Successfully retrieved node IP: 172.31.31.198"_
+  - So try `curl 172.31.31.198:123456` (where 123456 is your NodePort service's port number)

+Is my container actually running?
+I can't find it:

+- If you're using CRI-O, then use `crictl ps` to see all the running containers on the node.